tock/tock/doc/reference/trd104-syscalls.md

 an error code of `INVALID`.

-When a process passes a buffer to
-Read-Write Allow call with, buffers passed on subsequent Read-Write Allow calls cannot overlap with the first passed buffer.
+When a process passes a buffer to a Read-Write Allow call, buffers passed on subsequent Read-Write Allow calls cannot overlap with the first passed buffer.
 If an application needs to extend a buffer, it must first call Read-Write Allow to reclaim the buffer, then call Read-Write Allow